 Overview

-Due to Latvia’s modest natural resource base and its strategic location between the EU and large markets to the East, the transportation sector is one of the most important in the country.
-Latvia’s geography, infrastructure, proximity to Russia, and close ties with other former Soviet-occupied countries are a unique asset for this sector.
+Due to Latvia’s modest natural resource base and its strategic location between the EU and large markets to the east, the transportation sector is one of the most important in the country.
+Latvia’s geography, infrastructure, and historic economic links with former Soviet countries are a unique asset for this sector.
 Latvia is also within the Schengen area.
-Due to recent geopolitical changes, the sector has seen a significant downturn with Russia diverting cargo to its own ports and Belarus shifting to Russian ports.
-This change has increased the appetite of Latvian logistics sector for alternative suppliers and cargoes.
+Due to recent geopolitical changes, the sector has seen a significant downturn with Russia diverting cargo to its own ports, and Belarus shifting to Russian ports.
+This change has increased the appetite of the Latvian logistics sector for alternative suppliers and cargoes.
+Riga International Airport (RIX) serves as the regional hub for the Baltics and is undergoing significant expansion.

-Latvia has three major ice-free sea ports: Riga, Liepaja, and Ventspils.
+Latvia has three major ice-free seaports: Riga, Liepaja, and Ventspils.
 Each is actively working to expand and improve services and offer support mechanisms for potential investors.
-The best prospects are in developing different cargo terminals in the specified sea ports.
+The best prospects are in developing different cargo terminals in the ports, as well as support and logistics hubs for supporting energy projects, including offshore wind park developments in the Baltic Sea.

 Opportunities

-The Latvian government has identified the development of an effective, secure, multi-modal, and competitive transportation system as a priority.
-The goal for the sustainable development of Latvia’s transportation system is to fully integrate Latvia’s infrastructure with the trans-European, multi-modal transportation system.
-Latvia has launched a sustained effort to develop trade and transport links to Asia, including India and China.
+The Latvian government is prioritizing the development of an effective, secure, multi-modal, and competitive transportation system.
+Latvia aims to fully integrate its transportation system infrastructure with the trans-European, multi-modal transportation system.
+Latvia has launched a sustained effort to develop trade and transport links to Asia, including with India and China.

 Resources